AliciaF11/IHM_Matlab/README.md

 - Gaussian histogram
 - Noisy signal

-Noise representation part: I have a graph that displays the noise distribution (in a time domain).
+Noise representation part : I have a graph that displays the noise distribution (in a time domain).
 I added a slider which is the standard deviation.
 The evolution of this standard deviation around the mean represents the measurement error.

-Generation part of the values obtained: a table has been inserted which gathers the theoretical and estimated values, as well as their errors.
+Generation part of the values obtained : a table has been inserted which gathers the theoretical and estimated values, as well as their errors.

 I generated an initialization file with predefined values so that we could automatically display our graphs when launching the code.